FraserThompson/dunedinsound.com/src/content/blog/2017-06-20-there-is-a-blog-now/index.md

 title: 'Dunedinsound.com has a blog 🔥🔥🔥'
 date: 2017-06-20T08:30:00.000Z
 tags:
-    - meta
+  - Meta
-description: 'So I decided to add a blog.
-And I''m looking for content.'
+description: "So I decided to add a blog.
+And I'm looking for content."
 author: Fraser
 ---

 So I decided to add a blog and I'm looking for content.

 ### why though?

 Basically I think there are interesting things to say regarding the Dunedin gig scene and not many places to say them.

 Sure there's Facebook, but you're only seeing the good stuff if you happen to be friends with the right people, and Facebook sucks as a reading experience.

 There are a few other blogs but they're not super active and not very nice reading experiences either.
 And then there's magazines like Critic who occasionally cover relevant stories, which is awesome, but the barrier to entry seems higher than some random blog.